abhinavdangeti/gRPCBench/Results.md

 ## Comparison of how ops/sec scales when client draws data from multiple servers (different routines)

-With a few changes to the client code, here are some results when make 1 client acquire data from 1 server and then 2 servers parallely.
+With a few changes to the client code, here are some results when 1 client is made to acquire data from 1 server and then 2 servers simultaneously..

 ```
 Run time (secs): 30